Course

 Ingestions

 Accidental or intentional ingestions are another frequent chief complaint for the pediatric patient population in the ED.
-Key details to assist with determining the need for immediate interventions include:

-• the time of ingestion
+- The time of ingestion

-• any contact with the poison control center and their recommendations,
+- Any contact with the poison control center and their recommendations,

-Hydrocarbons are another dangerous household products.
-These are products such as liquid lamp oil, furniture polishes, lighter fluid, and aerosol propellants (1).
+Hydrocarbons are another dangerous household product.
+These are products such as liquid lamp oil, furniture polishes, lighter fluid, and aerosol propellants (11).
 Unfortunately, these products are usually marketed in enticing colors and often catch the eye of children.
 The unintentional ingestion of a hydrocarbon causes gastrointestinal distress and severe respiratory impairment if aspirated.
 Following, if untreated, it can often lead to chemical pneumonitis and the viscosity of the liquid leads to significant lung injury.
 The biggest risk is that if the child coughs or vomits during or following ingestion, this can lead to a critical illness.
 If a child is suspected of having ingested a hydrocarbon and continues to have a cough or throat clearing, they require immediate care, including a chest radiograph.

 Autism Spectrum Disorder (ASD)

-When it comes to the care of the pediatric patient with ASD, understanding the stimuli that are most noxious, attempting to alleviate fears, and remaining calm and comforting must be first line treatment.
-The caregivers of the child and will be your guide to the history of the patient, and potentially, your interpreter depending on the capabilities of the child.
-Requesting the caregiver’s advice on the best means of performing assessments and how to achieve the childs cooperation will lead to a better experience.
-It may also be useful to assemble a sensory box filled with items such as weighted blankets, light spinners, vibrating rings and other items that can be found through online resources.
+When it comes to the care of the pediatric patient with ASD, understanding the most noxious stimuli, attempting to alleviate fears, and remaining calm and comforting must be first-line treatment.
+The caregivers of the child will be your guide to the history of the patient, and potentially, your interpreter depending on the capabilities of the child.
+Requesting the caregiver’s advice on the best means of performing assessments and how to achieve the child’s cooperation will lead to a better experience.

 Self Quiz